 Contrary to popular belief, a blue moon is not actually blue in color.
 Blue moon is a term that is used to describe the third full moon of a season that has four full moons.

 These days, the second full moon in a calendar month is also often referred to as a blue moon.
 This particular use was popularized due to a misinterpretation in a 1946 article in Sky and Telescope magazine.
 Such blue moons occur rather frequently - at least once every two or three years.
-The last blue moon according to this definition occurred on 31 August, 2012.
+The next such blue moon will occur on July 31, 2015.

 Blue colored moons do rarely occur when dust or smoke particles in the air are of a specific size.
 Such particles help create a blue colored moon by scattering blue light.